AllixRbn/holbertonschool-printf/README.md

 - Add useful commentary

-- Use simple names for your variables and functions
+- Use simple names for your variables and function.

 ## Installation & compilation